 Alchemy is the process of transforming one thing into another.
 Of course we all immediately associate alchemy with ancient, proto-scientific attempts to transmute lead into gold.
 But it is so much more than that.
 The original alchemists were only just learning about, inventing the scientific method.
 They came from the cultures of superstition and limited knowledge, and opened their minds to the possibilities of the world.
 They tested everything and experimented and explored, trying to see what new discoveries they could make.

 Alchemists were not just interested in base metals.
 In fact a number of historians believe that much of the writing about transmuting metals was in fact a code to hide their real experiments about becoming more spiritual.
-Please know that this has nothing to do with religion.
+This has nothing to do with religion.
 Alchemists were found in a number of different religious backgrounds.
 Their pursuits centred on learning and discovering more, not proselytising.